 Each landlord interacts with tenants and responds to maintenance issues in their way.
 To help you have the best housing experience possible, here are a few landlords you might want to consider in the Blacksburg area.
 Continue reading

 Everyone is familiar with the horrors of finding a new living arrangement while you’re enrolled in college.
-There are numerous tales of roommates eating your food and destroying your sleeping habits, the upstairs neighbors who practices league bowling the early hours of the morning, and even something as simple as getting a room the size of your roommate’s closet.
+There are numerous tales of roommates eating your food and destroying your sleeping habits, the upstairs neighbors who practice league bowling the early hours of the morning, and even something as simple as getting a room the size of your roommate’s closet.
 All of these are nightmare problems that you wish you would’ve known about.
 But it doesn’t have to be that way when you look for Temple off-campus housing.
-There are plenty of quality temple apartments with great landlords out there ready to provide you with a place that’s comfortable.
+There are plenty of quality Temple apartments with great landlords out there ready to provide you with a place that’s comfortable.

 Because we understand the struggles you’re going through; we’ve done our best to make finding your next Temple apartment or house for rent much easier.
 We researched apartment/house rental property companies around the Philadelphia area near Temple and used their Google Review/Yelp/Whatever Review Service People Actually Left Reviews On scores to give you ten that stand out.
 Continue reading